MikeG112/falls-fc-dashboard/README.md

 ### Vercel Deployment

 We describe how one can deploy the code in this repository to host an instance of this app on Vercel.

-As of 3/5/24, this can be done with a Vercel hobby account, completely for free, with no need to enter any financial information whatsoever.
+As of 3/5/24, this can be done with a Vercel hobby account, for free, with no need to enter any financial information whatsoever.

 1. First, test an optimized production build of your code locally.